Micro Compact Directional Condenser Shotgun Review

 First of all, let me get my usual caveat out of the way.
 This microphone was received as a review product.
 I get many emails asking me to review products and my process is this:

 If any of those fail and I don't think the product would appeal to me or our readers, I don't bother.

 In this case, the product looked pretty good so I went with it.
-Please bear in mind that I don’t get paid for this review.
-In fact it costs me money because it takes me a fair few hours to test, film, edit, complete and upload a simple review like this hence the reason I turn many away.
+Please bear in mind that I don't get paid for this review.
+In fact it costs me money because it takes me about 6 hours to complete and upload a simple review like this hence the reason I turn many away.

 The microphone was delivered the next day (good start) and right away, I was impressed.
-The box it came in was high quality and when I opened it, I saw something that only high end microphones offer (and even some companies like Rode don’t include one), and that is a decent case.
+Plus the box it came in was high quality.
+When I opened it, I saw something that only high end microphones offer (and even some companies like Rode don't include one), and that is a decent case.

 For a mic in this price range, I was pleasantly surprised at the accessories included which are:

 That is really impressive and the microphone itself is also well made out of a type of matt black brushed aluminium.